HarryShomer/Hockey-Scraper/docs/source/live_scrape.rst

         # The game is currently being played
         if self.time_until_game() == 0 and not self.is_game_over() and not self.is_intermission() and self.pbp_df.shape[0] > 0:
             return True
-        # If it's not being played check if game is over and if it was over for the previous event
+        # Since it's not being played check if game is over and if it wasn't for the previous
         elif self.is_game_over() and not self.is_game_over(prev=True):
             return True
         # Check if it's in intermission and the if it was for the previous event